francescoagati/VideoTranscriber/README.md

 # OBS Recording Transcriber

-Process OBS recordings with AI-based transcription and summarization.
+Process OBS recordings or any video/audio files with AI-based transcription and summarization locally on your machine.

 ## Features